 - Windows Key + F – File Search

 - Ctrl + Shift + Esc – Open Task Manager

 - Windows Key + R – Open “Run” window

 Though many new keyboard shortcuts are only used in windows 8 and it relates to apps and definite features.
 These keyboard shortcuts offer Windows 8 users to complete certain tasks rapidly.
 For using new Windows 8 keyboard shortcuts, visit the Microsoft How-To page or

 6. Use File History to backup data

-File History is a new feature that windows 8 users can trust to restore their older file version or documents.
+File History is a new feature that Windows 8 users can trust to restore their older file version or documents.
 If a fault was made in a document then you can use File History to retrieve to an older version.
-This new feature is parallel to the Restore Point feature that permits users to revert back to previous windows stage.
+This new feature is parallel to the Restore Point feature that permits users to revert back to the previous windows stage.

 In windows 8, the File History option is disabled by default.
 To use this option at first it asks you to plug a USB external storage device like pen drive or external USB hard drive.
 To enable File History option, open the Control Panel and select File History.
 Then attach an external memory device.

 7. Create Custom Shortcuts For Shutdown, Restart, Sleep or Hibernate

 If you like to do power action quickly or with a single click in your windows 8 system then you have to create some custom shortcuts.
 To make a custom shortcut of Shutdown, Restart, Sleep, and Hibernate, read these tips.